Reduati/AutoWin/Techniques/T1110-000/readme.md

 1. **Type** - local / domain
 2. **Users** - Path of your TXT file containing the users
 3. **Passwords** - Path of your TXT file containing the passwords
+4. **Domain Name** - Only required if the type is equal 'domain'.
+The 4th parameter must be the domain name

 ## Examples